The Kyle Incident: Truth Decay

 The writ goes on to say:

 “The man brought Kyle a robe because she was cold.
-(156 RT 17959-60.)
 He untied the pantyhose on her left wrist and later removed it altogether.
 He tried to tie her ankles with a telephone cord.
 The man said to her, “I don’t know why I’m letting you live.
 I’ve killed people before.”
 He told Kyle to tell police he wore a mask.
-(Id. at 17961-63.)
 He then brought Kyle’s son to her bedroom and handcuffed them to the bed.
 The man left handcuff keys on the mantle and told Kyle to make sure her daughter found them.
 In Kyle’s opinion, the man seemed confused, asking the name of the town and directions to the freeway.
 When the man left, Kyle thought his car sounded like a big, older car.
-Kyle’s son called 911; the police arrived within a few minutes after the call.
-(Id. at 17964-65.)”
+Kyle’s son called 911; the police arrived within a few minutes after the call.”
+(Writ of Habeas Corpus, page 66)

 Again, there are slight difference between the two documents, which probably occurs after subsequent interviews.

-She directed him to scissors!
-From the crime report taken by Burbank police. doc-20-3 (image best viewed on a desktop)
+From the crime report taken by Burbank police. document 20-3 (image best viewed on a desktop)

 Evidence technician Robert Cestaro collected handcuffs, keys, and women’s clothing from the bedroom in Ms Kyle’s home.
 Cestaro also dusted for latent fingerprints.
 None were found.